 What is the Golden Circle?

-Iceland’s Golden Circle is an attraction-filled route that can be taken as a tour (bus, mini-bus, etc.), or self driven in your own vehicle.
-This is not to be confused (and it often is) with the Iceland Ring Road, which takes you around the whole perimeter of the island of Iceland and is a much longer journey (7+ days).
+Iceland’s Golden Circle is an attraction-filled day trip route that can be taken as a tour or self driven.
+This is not to be confused with the Iceland Ring Road, which circumnavigates the whole country (7+ days).

 What Will You See on the Golden Circle?

-Along the way, you will see some of Iceland’s most spectacular geological features including Thingvellir National Park (the Continental Divide), the Haukadalur Valley geothermal field and geysers, and the gorgeous Gullfoss Waterfall.
+Along the way, you will see some of Iceland’s most spectacular geological features.
+They include Thingvellir National Park (the Continental Divide), the Haukadalur Valley geothermal field and geysers, and the gorgeous Gullfoss Waterfall.

 Is the Golden Circle Worth it?

-While the natural attractions along the Golden Circle route can get quite crowded (even in the winter months), the sights, in my opinion, are still well worth seeing.
+While the natural attractions along the Golden Circle route can get quite crowded (year-round), the sights, in my opinion, are still well worth seeing.
 This is especially true if you only have a few days in Iceland and will be spending most of your time in and around Reykjavik.

 How Long Does it Take to Drive the Golden Circle?

 The direct driving time to do the whole loop non-stop is only about 3.5 – 4 hours, but with time to stop, enjoy, eat, soak in a hot pool etc., you can double that.
 It has taken our family roughly 8 hours in both the summer and winter (with good, clear roads).